thenoursehorse/quantum-chaos/README.md

 * scipy
 * seaborn
 * h5py
-* (Optional) qutip for creating the systems.
+* qutip for creating the systems.
 Note that the GenericSystem class assumes that eigenvectors and eigenvalues are numpy arrays.

 Examples